WinterAxis/ESV-MD-Bible/The_Bible_esv/47_2_Corinthians/2_Cor_8.md

 As for Titus, he is my partner and fellow worker for your benefit.
 And as for our brothers, they are messengers of the churches, the glory of Christ.

 ###### 24
-So give proof before the churches of your love and of our boasting about you to these men. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So give proof before the churches of your love and of our boasting about you to these men.

 ***